wachingawathiri/P1-Project/README.md

   ## Recommendations
   Purchase an aircraft with more than one engine, to reduce the risk of accidents.
-  Purchase a Boeng aircraft as it had among the least accidents for both commercial and business purposes The Turbo fan engine should be considered as it has the most uninjured people and among the least involvement in the accidents.
+  Purchase a Boeing aircraft as it had among the least accidents for both commercial and business purposes The Turbo fan engine should be considered as it has the most uninjured people and among the least involvement in the accidents.